Georg Krücken

-Georg Krücken (born September 21, 1962 in Bad Honnef, Germany) is a German sociologist and higher education researcher.
-He is director of the International Center for Higher Education Research Kassel (INCHER-Kassel) at the University of Kassel.
+Georg Krücken (21 September 1962 – 7 October 2024) was a German sociologist and higher education researcher.
+He was director of the International Center for Higher Education Research Kassel (INCHER-Kassel) at the University of Kassel.

-Early life
+Life and career

-From 1981 to 1989, Georg Krücken studied sociology, philosophy and political science at the Universities of Bielefeld (Germany) and Bologna (Italy).
-With a scholarship from the Studienstiftung des deutschen Volkes he earned his PhD in 1996 at the Faculty of Sociology in Bielefeld.
-His dissertation focused on "Risk Transformation".
+Born in Bad Honnef on 21 September 1962, Krücken studied sociology, philosophy and political science at the universities of Bielefeld and Bologna from 1981 to 1989.
+With a scholarship from the Studienstiftung des deutschen Volkes he earned his PhD in 1996 at the Faculty of Sociology in Bielefeld with a dissertation focused on Risk Transformation.

-Career

-Krücken habilitated in January 2004 at the University of Bielefeld.
+Krücken habilitated in January 2004 in Bielefeld.
 From 1999 to 2001 he was visiting scholar at the Department of Sociology at Stanford University and in 2005 was visiting professor at the Center de Sociologie des Organisations.
 He returned to Stanford as a visiting scholar at the School of Education in the summer semester of 2011 and in 2016 completed a research semester as a visiting scholar at the Sciences Po, Center de Sociologie des Organisations in Paris.
-He is a regular guest lecturer at the University of Vienna.
+He was a regular guest lecturer at the University of Vienna.

-Between 2006 and 2011, Krücken held the first Chair of Science Organization, Higher Education and Science Management at the German University of Administrative Sciences Speyer, before joining the University of Kassel.
+Between 2006 and 2011, Krücken held the first Chair of Science Organization, Higher Education and Science Management at the German University of Administrative Sciences in Speyer, before joining the University of Kassel in 2011, where became director of the International Center for Higher Education Research Kassel (INCHER-Kassel).